 Mission of the Department of Anatomy

 The Faculty in Anatomy support the Research Mission of the School of Medicine as well as the "Strategic Plan" of Southern Illinois University.
-In so doing, the faculty support national and international efforts to increase medical and basic science knowledge that ultimately may contribute to the health and well-being of humankind.
-The faculty accepts the notion of ambassadorship and representation of the School of Medicine when we travel, consult, present research or otherwise professionally engage outside of the University setting.
+In so doing, the faculty support national and international efforts to increase medical and basic science knowledge that ultimately may contribute to the health and well being of humankind.
+The faculty accept the notion of ambassadorship and representation of the School of Medicine when we travel, consult, present research or otherwise professionally engage outside of the University setting.

 Faculty in Anatomy support the Service Mission of the School of Medicine as well as Southern Illinois University at large.
 With fairness and impartiality, we will contribute to the work of various committees, groups and boards within the School of Medicine and the University.
 We also extend this commitment of service to select groups, societies, boards or communities outside of the University that are essential to the professional character of our membership.